olerichter00/h4ckernews/README.md

 **Caching**

 To compensate the long loading time due to scraping the pages for metadata, a mix of [stale-while-invalid](https://vercel.com/docs/serverless-functions/edge-caching#stale-while-revalidate) and [Russian doll caching](https://blog.appsignal.com/2018/04/03/russian-doll-caching-in-rails.html) is used.
 With this technique instant page load can be achieved without any backend database.
-An external cronjob service is used to refresh the content every 15 minutes in order to not show outdated stale data.
+An external cronjob service is used to refresh the content in order to not show outdated stale data.

 **Link Prefetching**